SAP-samples/teched2022-DA261/exercises/business_app_studio/ex4/README.md

         SELECT * FROM SYS.PROCEDURES WHERE SCHEMA_NAME = '_SYS_DI';
         SELECT * FROM SYS.VIEWS WHERE SCHEMA_NAME = '_SYS_DI';
         SELECT * FROM SYS.SCHEMAS WHERE SCHEMA_NAME = '_SYS_DI';
+        --SELECT * FROM PASSENGERS; --Fails as we are connected as DBADMIN and not the RT user
         ```

         ![](images/sysdi.png)